MODEL PORTFOLIO

 Fundamental View

-• After reorganising and building up capital for the full impact of Basel 3, SMFG has in the past few years been acquisitive to build its next phase of growth, and now has a lower capital buffer than Mizuho.
+• After reorganising and building up capital for the full impact of Basel 3, SMFG has recently been acquisitive to develop its next phase of growth, and now has a lower capital buffer than Mizuho.

 • It has a strong retail, mid and large corporate franchise in Japan, but its securities arm SMBC Nikko punches below weight.